THE FIFTH AND FINAL ARTICLE IN OUR SERIES ON BRANDING DURING M&A

 For deeper insights, read Landor’s excellent article on the ‘Brand Community model’.

-As far back as 2017 this new approach inspired our thinking – read how in this short article in Transform Magazine where we asked “Does the new approach to brand governance impact on the practical implementation?”
+As far back as 2017 this new approach inspired our thinking – read how in this short article in Transform Magazine where we asked, “Does the new approach to brand governance impact on the practical implementation?”

 Litigation still exists but a good brand governance model will avert the need for legal recourse, protecting your brand identity and improving engagement.

-So, it’s farewell Central Command & Control.
-Hello Agile.
+So, it’s farewell ‘Central Command & Control’ and ‘Hello, Agility’.

 'Litigation still exists but a good brand governance model will avert the need for legal recourse, protecting your brand identity and improving engagement.'

-When it comes to managing your brand, do you relate to more to the Brand Cop model but want to shift to the Brand Coach model?
+When it comes to managing your brand, do you relate more to the ‘Brand Cop’ model but want to shift to the ‘Brand Coach’ model?
+Let’s look at what each entails:

 An audit of both companies involved in the merger or acquisition will help you to scope the size of your task.
 Unlike the implementation phase, this is not a physical audit of your branded assets, but of people and processes:

-If each organisation has a different approach, then finding the common ground is vital.
+If each organisation has a different approach, then finding common ground is vital.
 Most organisations now follow the brand community model, with a much more nuanced approach to brand management.

-As a result of the Brand Creative process, you will already have developed and set the ground rules for your brand identity and established the non-negotiable elements, for example colour and font.
+As a result of the brand creative process, you will already have developed and set the ground rules for your brand identity and established the non-negotiable elements, for example, colour and font.
+This includes non-graphic positioning elements and statements – brand purpose, values etc. Use these as your way-markers for your brand’s onward journey.

-Businesses and brands are driven by people so it’s key to identify everyone involved in the management of both brands, and to recognise any overlaps and differences in approach.
+Businesses and brands are driven by people, so it’s key to identify everyone involved in the management of both brands and to recognise any overlaps and differences in approach.

 Start by plotting all stakeholders.

-Next scope the decision-making structure and clarify roles and responsibilities.
+Next, scope the decision-making structure and clarify roles and responsibilities.
 The merger may result in cost-saving streamlining and this must be managed sensitively.

 In addition to employees, consider other stakeholders, such as external agencies and how they are managed.

-'Businesses and brands are driven by people so it’s key to identify everyone involved in the management of both brands, and to recognise any overlaps and differences in approach.'
+'Businesses and brands are driven by people, so it’s key to identify everyone involved in the management of both brands, and to recognise any overlaps and differences in approach.'

 Even if both companies have a similar approach to managing their brand, they will have different processes for brand management.